 Some students may be required to submit additional documents prior to being awarded.
 You will be notified of outstanding requirements via NSU (SharkLink) email.
-If you are interested in receiving Federal Direct Loans, you will be required to complete a Direct Loan Master Promissory Note (MPN).
+If you are interested in receiving Federal Direct Loans, you will be required to complete a Direct Loan Master Promissory Note (MPN) and entrance counseling at www.studentloans.gov.

-☑ 5.
-Accept, Reduce, or Decline Your Loan and Federal Work-Study Award(s).
+5. Accept, Reduce, or Decline Your Loan and Federal Work-Study Award(s).